ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 | STCL from another equity sale | ₹70,000 |

-Set-off: The ₹70,000 STCL is first set off against the STCG of ₹1,00,000, leaving ₹30,000 net STCG.
-The remaining LTCG of ₹2,00,000 is reduced by the ₹1,25,000 annual 112A exemption, leaving ₹75,000 taxable LTCG.
-Tax is then computed on ₹30,000 at 20% and ₹75,000 at 12.5%.
+The ₹70,000 STCL is first set off against the STCG of ₹1,00,000, leaving ₹30,000 net STCG.
+The LTCG of ₹2,00,000 is reduced by the ₹1,25,000 annual 112A exemption, leaving ₹75,000 taxable LTCG.
+Tax is then computed on ₹30,000 at 20% (Section 111A) and ₹75,000 at 12.5% (Section 112A).

-You purchased a house in FY 2015-16 for ₹40,00,000 and sell it in FY 2025-26 for ₹90,00,000.
-As a resident individual selling property acquired before July 23, 2024, you have two options.
+House purchased in FY 2015-16 for ₹40,00,000, sold in FY 2025-26 for ₹90,00,000.
+As a resident individual selling property acquired before July 23, 2024, two options are available.

 | Particulars | Option 1: 12.5% without indexation | Option 2: 20% with indexation |